raghulrajg/OTAUpdateManager/README.md

 # miniProject
-Implementation of OTA for remote monitoring and control in  IoT device
+Implementation of OTA for remote monitoring and control the IoT device